Updated: Mar 4, 2022

-Is very effective when it comes to absorbing computer radiation.Placing it near your computer or close to other major sources of radiation can be a great way to keep your room healthy.
-Scientists have found that Snake plant can harmlessly absorb over 100 different types of poison.
-They have also discovered that they are anti-pollutants, and can be used as an antidote to certain forms of radiation.
+The Snake Plant is the plant that cannot be missing at home and in the office.
+It is very effective when it comes to absorbing computer radiation.
+Keep it near the major sources of radiation can be a great way to keep your room healthy.
+Scientists have discovered that the snake plant can harmlessly absorb more than 100 different types of poison.
+They have found that they are anti-pollution and can be used as an antidote to certain forms of radiation.

 It also does a fantastic job of converting CO2 into oxygen, so you will benefit from cleaner air and clearer, stronger lungs!
 Like the cactus, a snake plant does not require constant watering.
 You just need to check the soil about once a week to make sure that it hasn’t dried out.
-The snake plant prefers bright light and even some direct sunlight, but also grows well in shady corners.
+The snake plant prefers bright light and even some direct sunlight but also grows well in shady corners.
 Place the plant in a warm spot with temperatures above 50 degrees F.

 The Spider Plant

 The spider plant is another one that requires very little maintenance.
 Like the snake plant, it grows best in indirect light, making it the perfect indoor plant.
-Too much sunlight or heat will cause the leaves to burn, to make sure to keep the plant in an area that receives plenty of shade, or to move it away from the window after several hours of sunlight exposure.
+Too much sunlight or heat will cause the leaves to burn, to make sure to keep the plant in an area that receives plenty of shade or to move it away from the window after several hours of sunlight exposure.
 These plants do best in temperatures between 55 and 80 degrees Fahrenheit.

-Is highly effective at absorbing some forms of radiation from the air and considering its size, it is one of the most efficient plants at doing so.
+It is highly effective at absorbing some forms of radiation from the air and considering its size, it is one of the most efficient plants at doing so.
 These unique plants are small and can be kept on your desk right next to your computer.
 It is a pretty plant that it is protects from the harmful waves coming out of your electronic devices!

-Like most of the succulents plants, Echeveria elegans is relatively easy to care for.
+Like most of the succulents plants, Echeveria elegans are relatively easy to care for.
 It requires very little light and even less water, so it should be able to survive no matter where you put it as long as there is a minimal amount of sun every day.
 Because it can be planted in stones, it is great at holding onto water, so you only need to water it every 2 or 3 days.
 Just check to make sure there is a little bit of moisture, and if there isn’t, give it a little bit of water.

 Plants that clean air pollution

 NASA scientists have been working to understand this problem and find solutions.
 NASA has done many massive studies on house plants and their various benefits, on this link you can download one of them.
 The researchers at Nasa recommend at least one plant for every 100 square feet in your home.
 So if you have a 2000 square foot home, you should shoot to have at least 20 houseplants of different varieties.

-With only three varieties of plants, we can “grow our own fresh air” indoors, to keep us healthy and they are Areca Palm, Sneak plant and Devil´s ivy.
-NASA has plants on the International space station because they are so efficient at purifying air and improving air quality.
-Not only do they take carbon dioxide out of the air and turn it into fresh oxygen, many houseplants also are very powerful at removing toxins from the air.
+With only three varieties of plants, we can “grow our own fresh air” indoors, to keep us healthy and they are Areca Palm, Sneak plant, and Devil´s ivy.
+NASA has plants on the International space station because they are so efficient at purifying the air and improving air quality.
+Not only do they take carbon dioxide out of the air and turn it into fresh oxygen, but many houseplants also are very powerful at removing toxins from the air.
 The next are the best plants to purify the air in your office or home to create a healthy environment for your work team or family members.

-Is a great general cleanser and air purifying plant that effectively removes all common indoor pollutants generated by furniture, electronics and cleaning products, so much so that it is one of NASA’s top-ranked plants for this purpose.
+I have one in my bedroom and I consider this plant strategic because it is a great general cleanser and air purifying plant that effectively removes all common indoor pollutants generated by furniture, electronics and cleaning products, so much so that it is one of NASA’s top-ranked plants for this purpose.

 The Peace Lily does well in indirect light and requires minimal watering with the general guideline being once every four to five days.
-In hotter climates it may need water more frequently, and you’ll know it’s overdue when the leaves begin to weep.
+In hotter climates, it may need water more frequently, and you’ll know it’s overdue when the leaves begin to weep.
 Just be aware that those flowers (like all flowers) do contribute some pollen and floral scents to the air, so you may want to avoid having a room full of them.
 Put peace lilies in a shady spot and keep the soil moist without overwatering.

-Is a great help to remove benzene, formaldehyde, trichloroethylene, and xylene.
+The plant of the picture is a Madagascar Dragon Tree, a type of Dracaena.
+This plant is a great help to remove benzene, formaldehyde, trichloroethylene, and xylene.
 Pet owners might want to select a different plant, however, as these are toxic to cats and dogs.
 There are more than 40 different kinds of Dracaena plants, making it easy to find one that’s a perfect fit for your home or office.
 They're common foliage plants with long, wide leaves that are often variegated with lines of white, cream, or red.

+According to the NASA Clean Air Study, the Flamingo Lily was incredibly effective at removing airborne formaldehyde, ammonia, toluene, and xylene in your home or office.
 Unfortunately, Anthurium andraeanum isn’t the easiest plant to grow indoors.
 It is definitely not for those that don’t have a green thumb.
 If you decide to grow this houseplant, be sure you give it plenty of indirect light.
 The blooms love to soak in the rays, and you’ll be rewarded for weeks with their beauty.

 Please note, Anthurium andraeanum is poisonous to both humans and animals.
 Caution must be taken with small children and pets.
-If they ingest any part of this plant, they will immediately start to have difficulty swallowing, horseness and blistering in their mouth and throat.
+If they ingest any part of this plant, they will immediately start to have difficulty swallowing, hoarseness, and blistering in their mouth and throat.
 If you experience any of these symptoms, please seek medical help immediately.

-Areca palm is a plant which removes CO2 and converts it into oxygen.
-We need four shoulder-high plants per person, and in terms of plant care, we need to wipe the leaves every day in Delhi, and perhaps once a week in cleaner-air cities and take them outdoors every three to four months.
+Areca palm is a plant which removes CO2 and converts it into oxygen, it releases an abundant amount of moisture into the air and they absorb harmful pollutants from indoor air and provide fresh air.
+We need four shoulder-high plants per person, and in terms of plant care, we need to wipe the leaves often.
+In cities as New Delhi it should be every day because the pollution, and perhaps once a week in cleaner-air cities.

-Areca palm (Chrysalidocarpus lutescens) is one of the most widely used palms for bright interiors.
-They add 6 to 10 inches of growth per year until they reach a mature height of 6 or 7 feet..
+Areca palms grow fast and they are easy to care for.
 A key factor in successfully growing Areca palm trees indoors is providing just the right amount of light.
 Keep the soil of an Areca palm moist but never soggy.
 Allow the top couple of inches to dry out before watering.
 Remember, the soil at the bottom of the container is much wetter than the soil at the top.
 Never allow an Areca palm to sit in water.

 Is a plant used in the NASA's clean air study which proved to remove a considerable amount of toxins from the environment.
 It removes Trichloroethylene, Formaldehyde and Benzene.
-In return for a little bit of care and attention from time to time, the Corn Plant (Dracaena massangeana) will show off its shiny good looking leaves and removal various indoor air toxins.
+In return for a little bit of care and attention from time to time, the Corn Plant will show off its shiny good looking leaves and removal various indoor air toxins.

 The Varieties of Dieffenbachia

 All parts are poisonous and should be kept away from pets and children.
-Dieffenbachia plants require medium to high light.
-Direct sun burns the leaves and too much bright light causes the vibrant leaf color to fade.
+However my mom have one and my dog and cats never eat it.
+Still is important that you know it.
+Watering is an important part of growing this plant.
+Dieffenbachia plants require medium to high light but direct sun burns the leaves and too much bright light causes the vibrant leaf color to fade.

 If you try to use this as an indoor houseplant, make sure you have it in an area that has plenty of natural light.
 It also thrives in moist soil.
 Be sure to keep the soil moist as often as possible, without over-watering it.
 Gerbera jamesonii is able to withstand a wide range of temperatures, so you don’t need to be concerned with keep your home at a specific temp.

 The large leaves are beautiful and do a great job at removing carbon monoxide and formaldehyde.
 It is better to keep it without direct sunlight shining on it.
 The soil should be peaty with lots of moisture.
-This is another plant that can be toxic when ingested, especially for your pets.
+This is another plant that can be toxic when ingested, especially for your pets but is healthy for iguanas.
 If you think your dog or cat has ingested part of this plant, they will likely experience vomiting, irritation and difficulty swallowing.
 Seek the advice of your veterinarian if you believe your pet has consumed this plant.

 Is another popular perennial plant that people like to have in their home.
 Unlike the Peace Lily, this houseplant loves direct sunlight and a medium amount of water.
 With the proper care and right type of soil, the Chrysanthemum morifolium will start to produce lots of beautiful blooms of various colors.
 These blooms not only help brighten the room, they also help cleanse the air of many chemicals that are common in homes.
 These include formaldehyde, xylene, ammonia, benzene, toluene, and trichloroethylene.